Obito-git/kernox_web/src/content/os/012-blog-collection/index.md

 ---
 title: "Blog Collection"
-description: "How to add posts to your blog."
+description: "How to add posts to your os."
 category: "X86"
 subcategory: "draft"
 draft: true